geoscript/geoscript-py/doc/download.rst

 Stable
 ------

-The latest stable release of GeoScript PY is 1.1.
+The current stable release of GeoScript PY is 1.1.
 Select a file to download from below.

 Full
 ^^^^